TianpeiLuke/SelfStudyNotes/obsidian_notes/Archives for Concepts and Propositions/Statistics/Information_Theory/Gradient Flow in Wasserstein Space.md

 - [[Optimal Transport for Applied Mathematicians by Santambrogio]] pp 290 - 304
 - [[Optimal Transport Old and New by Villani]] pp 629 - 635, 681, 694
 - [[Ordinary Differential Equations by Chicone]]
+- Jordan, R., Kinderlehrer, D., & Otto, F. (1998).
+The variational formulation of the Fokker--Planck equation. _SIAM journal on mathematical analysis_, _29_(1), 1-17.